Frequently Asked Questions

 DiscountGlasses.com does not sell replacement parts.
 You can check with your local eye doctor to see if they can assist you with replacement parts, or you can contact the manufacturer directly to find out where their replacement parts are sold.

 - Can DiscountGlasses.com make lenses for my existing frames?

 DiscountGlasses.com does not currently offer lenses-only orders for frames that were previously purchased, but you can contact our Customer Service Department to set up a return for frames purchased from DiscountGlasses.com.

 - What happens if my doctor changes my prescription after I receive my glasses?

-If your doctor changes your prescription due to vision problems you are experiencing with your recent glasses purchase, we will replace your lenses one-time for free.
-You must return the frames to us within 30 days from the delivery date.
-The replacement lenses will be made with the same lens material and treatments that were previously selected, and will require you to mail-in your existing frames, though we will provide you with Free Return Postage.
+If your doctor changes your prescription due to vision problems you are experiencing with your recent glasses purchase, we will replace your lenses for free within 365 days from delivery date.
+The replacement lenses will be made with the same lens material and treatments that were previously selected and will require you to mail in your existing frames.
+Contact our Customer Service Department for more details.

 - Do I get a case or cleaning cloth with my glasses?